 Medical mobile applications can be a great tool for patients and doctors alike.
 Before working on the pharmacy app we were involved with the development of medical app Capture Proof that allows doctors of HIPAA to conduct consultations online and to monitor health conditions by looking at patient videos and photographs.
 This application bridges the gap between patients and doctors and is aimed at medics, providing them with visual and practical examples to facilitate discussions with patients.

-Now, we are faced with a similar task again.
+Now, we have faced with a similar task again.
 Our challenge is to develop a medical application for patients.
 The project is a b2c app that works like an online shop with a delivery service.

 The pharmaceutical application was conceived as a geolocation service for those who need to buy medicines urgently, regardless of their location at that moment.